NicoloZorzetto/alaska_subsistence_economic_analysis/README.md

 # alaska_subsistence_economic_analysis
 Data and statistical analysis of substinence activities across Alaska

-All code in this repository is released under GNU License.
+All code in this repository is released under the GNU General Public License v3.0.

 Data remains the property of the respective US agencies and is used here under public domain or open data licenses, when applicable.

 ## Datasets